-Following the submission of a proposal of works (reference: 602749, dated October 2019), RSK Ireland Limited (RSK) was instructed by ESB International Ltd in October 2019 to carry out a Preliminary Environmental Site Assessment (PSA) at the site of an historic fluid filled cable leak.
-The site is located along a railway adjacent to Blackrock Park, Blackrock, Dublin 4 (the site).
-The site of the leak has been assigned a site ID number 40.
+Following the submission of a proposal of works (reference: 602620, dated June 2019), RSK Ireland Limited (RSK) was instructed by ESB Engineering and Major Projects (the client) in July 2019 to carry out a Preliminary Environmental Site Assessment (PSA) at the site of an historic fluid filled cable leak at Griffith Avenue, Dublin 9 (the site).
+The site of the leak has been assigned a site ID number 29.

-Historic information confirms that the area of the site has been subject to development since the 1840's and has been used as a railway.
-Surrounding park land was developed by 1910's.
-Neither the railway or parkland are considered to be significantly potentially contaminating.
-The surrounding land use is predominantly residential with Dublin Bay to the northeast.
+Historic information confirms that the area of the site has been subject to development since the 1930's and has been used for predominantly residential end uses, which are not considered to be significantly potentially contaminating.
+The surrounding land use is predominantly residential.

-The site is the location of a leakage of cable fluid from a high voltage (HV) underground cable which occurred in April 2007 and was repaired in September 2008.
-It is RSKs understanding that the fluid contained Linear Alkyl Benzene (LAB) and that the total fluid loss was approximately 12,760 litres.
+The site is the location of a leakage of cable fluid from a high voltage (HV) underground cable which occurred in early 2010.
+It is RSKs understanding that the fluid contained Linear Alkyl Benzene (LAB) and that the total fluid loss was approximately 450 litres.